Showing posts with label DnD. Show all posts

 Yesterday I managed to leave the house on my own and meet my fellow adventurers again!

-A client, of course a member of one of the highest families, was involved in a dubious affair and my father had to guarantee discretion in handling this.
+One of my fathers clients, of course a member of one of the highest families, was involved in dubious affairs and my father had to guarantee discretion in handling this.
 Therefore I was tasked to serve as a carrier of sealed envelopes to and fro.
-(Apparently my reputation and chances of being a proper subject of marriage, went so far down by recent events that I could do without a proper chaperone..).
+(Apparently my reputation and chances of being a proper marriage candidate, went so far down by recent events, that I could do without a proper chaperone..).

 This gave me the opportunity to look out for Finn and Jonathan in the streets.
 The thief spotted me first, logically, me standing out with my looks amongst the town folks.
 He agreed to arrange a meeting with the three of us and knew a discreet place for such an occasion.